 Certified Deer Tracking Dog Information

 Per N.J.S.A.
-Title 23:4-46, the Division will be issuing permits to individuals who possess certified tracking dogs for the purpose of using those dogs to search for and recover deer lost by a hunter during any deer hunting season prescribed by the Game Code.
+Title 23:4-46, the Division will be issuing permits to individuals who possess certified tracking dogs for the purpose of using those dogs to search for and recover deer or black bear lost by a hunter during any deer or bear hunting seasons prescribed by the Game Code.

 The minimum certification accepted will be UBT-1 from United Blood Trackers, Inc., or the equivalent from another recognized tracking dog organization.
 Photos of each certified dog must be submitted along with an application provided by the Division.
 Each handler must possess a valid NJ hunting license for the current year.